-Total issued share component for general security reduced by 324 (moved to the Lower Namoi).
-Share remained unchanged for other categories during the reporting period.
-As of 30 June 2021, a total of 46,678 shares were on issue across 7 categories of access licence (Table 2).
+Share component remained unchanged for all categories during the reporting period.
+As of 30 June 2022, a total of 46,678 shares were on issue across 7 categories of access licence (Table 2).
 Historical share component by category (under water sharing plan management) is presented in Figure 12.